 Boles Rd. has an ephemeral wetland where migrating shorebirds can be seen during spring and fall during especially wet years.
 Twin Ponds may also have waterfowl during wet winter years.
-Birds of prey such as Rough-legged Hawk, Ferruginous Hawk and Prairie Falcon are also present during winter.
-Just beyond the ponds is an extensive Prairie Dog town; check this site for Burrowing Owls and the various birds of prey that feed on Prairie Dogs.
+Birds of prey such as Rough-legged and Ferruginous Hawks and Prairie Falcon are also present during winter.
+Just beyond the ponds is an extensive Prairie Dog town; check this site for Burrowing Owl and the various birds of prey that feed on Prairie Dogs.
 Sparrows, meadowlarks and mixed flocks of longspurs are attracted to the dry lake, which can be viewed from the road.

 Buffalo Springs Lake

 From US 27 and US 62 in Lubbock, head east on US 62 3 miles to Loop 289.
 Go south on Loop 289 for 3.5 miles and exit at FM 835 East, also called Buffalo Springs Rd., for 4.3 miles to the entrance gate on the left.